DevelopmentArc/react-indepth/life_cycle/update/postrender_with_componentdidupdate.md

 By default, our `shouldComponentUpdate()` returns true, so if we used the above code we would fall into an infinite render loop.
 We would render, then call did update which sets state, triggering another render.

-If you need to do something like this, then you can implement a check at  `shouldComponentUpdate()` or add other checks to determine when a re-size really occurred.
+If you need to do something like this, then you can implement a check at  `shouldComponentUpdate()` and/or add other checks to determine when a re-size really occurred.

 ```javascript
 componentDidUpdate(prevProps, prevState) {